queryform/queryformjs/README.md

   });
 </script>
 ```
 This approach is straightforward and can be used in any standard web environment where you want to quickly integrate QueryformJS.
+You may also download the latest code from github here: https://github.com/queryform/queryformjs

 ### Nuxt 3 Plugin Integration
 For Nuxt 3 users, you can easily integrate QueryformJS as a plugin.
 Here’s an example of how to set it up: